AdamMc331/AndroidAppTemplate/navigation/README.md

             MyTheme {
                 val tabDisplayModels = // ...

-                DynamicNavigationContainer(
+                AdaptiveNavigationContainer(
                     navigationItems = tabDisplayModels,
                     navigationType = NavigationType.from(this),
                 ) {
                     // Render content based on selectedTab
                     // Ideally you should pass `Modifier.fillMaxSize()` with your content to
                     // take up all available space.
-Or modify DynamicNavigationContainer to do this for you.
+Or modify AdaptiveNavigationContainer to do this for you.
                 }
             }
         }